JamesGaier/Twitter-Clone/README.md

 # Twitter-Clone

-A MERN clone of Twitter using typescript.
+A MERN stack clone of Twitter using typescript.